 - ETag, or entity tag.
 An Etag or entity tag is a feature of the cache in browsers.
 It is an opaque identifier assigned by a web server to a specific version of a resource found at a URL.

 - Embedded Scripts.
-An embedded script is programming code that is designed to collect information about your interactions with the Site, such as the links you click on.
+An embedded script is programming code that is designed to collect information about your interactions with the Services, such as the links you click on.

 - Browser Fingerprinting.
-Collection and analysis of information from your device, such as, without limitation, your operating system, plug-ins, system fonts and other data, for purposes of identification.
+Collection and analysis of information from your device, such as, your operating system, plug-ins, system fonts and other data, for purposes of identification.

 - Recognition Technologies.
-Technologies, including application of statistical probability to data sets, which attempt to recognize or make assumptions about users and devices e.g., that a user of multiple devices is the same user.
+Technologies, including application of statistical probability to data sets, which attempt to recognize or make assumptions about users and devices, such as whether a user of multiple devices is the same user.

 - Local storage allows data to be stored locally on your browser or device and includes HTML5 local storage and browser cache.